microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 the result is a _round to nearest ties to even_ (RTNE) conversion.

-If the source type is a floating point type and the destination is an integer type the conversion is a _round to nearest ties to even_ (RTNE) saturating conversion.
+If the source type is a floating point type and the destination is an integer type, the floating point value is rounded to the nearest integer using an implementation-defined tie-breaking rule, then saturated to the range of the destination integer type.
+Positive and negative infinity are converted to the maximum and minimum representable values, respectively.
+NaNs are converted to zero.

 #### FP8 Types